 Tucked away next to the P&C restaurant is the quaint Mad Hatter Bakehouse.
 Keeping in line with the quirky style of the hotel, just outside you’ll see the crockery inspired by Alice in Wonderland.

-In the Bakery you’ll find cakes, chocolate rum balls, pies, breads, and all sorts of baked goods which you can indulge in.
+In the Bakery, you’ll find cakes, chocolate rum balls, pies, bread, and all sorts of baked goods which you can indulge in.

 If you fancy a tea or a coffee to accompany it, they will rustle up a tasty espresso too!

 5. They can organise unforgettable experiences for you

 One of the highlights of booking into Narendra Bhawan is the amazing experiences that they can organise for you while you’re here.